MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-upgrading-extensions.md

 You write upgrade logic in an upgrade codeunit, which is a codeunit whose [SubType property](properties/devenv-subtype-property-codeunit.md) is set to **Upgrade**.
 An upgrade codeunit supports several system triggers on which you can add data upgrade code.
 These triggers are invoked when you run the data upgrade process on the new extension.

 The upgrade codeunit becomes an integral part of the extension and may be modified as needed for later versions.
 You can have more than one upgrade codeunit.
 There's a set order to the sequence of the upgrade triggers, but  the execution order of the different codeunits isn't guaranteed.
-If you do use multiple upgrade units, make sure that they can run independent of each other.
+If you do use multiple upgrade units, make sure that they can run independently of each other.

 ### Upgrade triggers